-Working with an edition of James Joyce’s Ulysses, Hamill systematically obliterated the words of Joyce but carefully retained those words positioned closest to the gutter – the technical term used to describe the central margin of a bound page.
+Working with an edition of James Joyce’s Ulysses, artist Jo Hamill systematically obliterated the words of Joyce but carefully retained those words positioned closest to the gutter – the technical term used to describe the central margin of a bound page.

 The retained fragments form two extended columns that continue for 933 pages.
 Notable here is how design and typographic terminology is so entrenched in bodily references.
 Header, footer, body-copy, the arm of a ‘K’, the crotch of a ‘Y’, the foot of a ‘T’, the ear of a ‘G’, the shoulder of an ‘R’ and so on.
 As is the architectural scaffolding of Joyce’s schema which underpins the structure of Ulysses, kidney, genitals, heart, lungs, oesophagus, Brain, Blood, Ear. etc.

-Published on occasion of the exhibition ‘Gutter Words’ by Jo Hamill at Platform Gallery, Middlesbrough, November 2019.
+Published by Information as Material in partnership with Yorkshire Sculpture International on occasion of the exhibition, Gutter Words by Jo Hamill at Platform Gallery, Middlesbrough, November 2019.

 This beautiful, limited edition (of 500) artist’s book includes the essay, Channeling Joyce by Craig Dworkin.